 If something happens to you, first responders will typically go to your wallet to find your emergency medical ID card.
 Emergency responders need to know what your blood type is, if you have allergies, or about any medical conditions you might have such as diabetes and who your contacts are.

 Unfortunately, emergencies sometimes happen.
-Having a Gentreo Emergency Medical ID Card can help you, and your loved ones find the critical information needed to make sure you get the care you want and need.
+Having a Gentreo Emergency Medical ID Card can help you, first responders, and your loved ones find the critical information needed to make sure you get the care you want and need.

 Learn, plan and protect with Gentreo.